-The All of Us Research Program protocol provides a detailed look at the program’s plans for building a robust research resource of data from one million or more participants reflecting the diversity of the United States.
+The All of Us Research Program Protocol provides a detailed look at the program’s plans for building a robust research resource of data from one million or more participants reflecting the diversity of the United States.

 A protocol is a scientific document with in-depth plans for a specific research effort.
 It can help researchers explain what they want to learn and how they’ll carry out their work.

-The All of Us protocol is revised periodically as the program makes updates and adds new features.
+The All of Us Protocol is revised periodically as the program makes updates and adds new features.

-Download the All of Us Research Program protocol pdf | 1.41 MB (Updated 3/28/2018)
+All of Us Research Program Operational Protocol (Updated 12/3/2021)

 The protocol was reviewed by the Institutional Review Board (IRB) of the All of Us Research Program.
 The All of Us IRB follows the regulations and guidance of the NIH Office for Human Research Protections for all studies, ensuring that the rights and welfare of research participants are overseen and protected uniformly.
 Parts of the protocol have been redacted for security and privacy protection.

 Learn more about the All of Us Research Program

-- Data Security Policy and Framework pdf | 387.12 KB
+- Data Security Policy and Framework